 The exhibition and publishing project starts from the collections of the Castello Sforzesco in Milan, on the one hand celebrating Raphael, on the five hundredth anniversary of his death, and on the other, narrating the figure of an artist and intellectual who still offers ideas of great novelty.
 Starting from a precious nucleus of works, the exhibition aims to bring to the attention of the visitor a particular aspect of Raphael's fortune in Milan between the end of the eighteenth century and the beginning of the nineteenth century: reception through art, taste collector and the writings of a prominent personality at that time.

 The path develops from a selection of drawings made by Giuseppe Bossi (1777-1815) and inspired both by works by Raphael, in which imitation is not limited to the subject and compositional modalities but embraces the technique, and to some sheets today recognized as ancient copies but considered original at the time.
-In particular, a review of the papers from the artist's maturity period highlights, with respect to his youth activity with life copies of the frescoes in the Vatican Rooms, a personal reworking according to a stylistic code of great modernity.
+In particular, from a review of the papers of the artist's maturity period, a personal re-elaboration according to a stylistic code at times of great modernity is highlighted with respect to the youth activity with the life copies of the frescoes in the Vatican Rooms.

 In these drawings recur subjects, such as cherubs and cupids, which the visitor has the opportunity to recognize also in the engravings by Marcantonio Raimondi made to a design by Raphael, kept in the Bertarelli Collection which preserves some very rare proofs, and in a series of historiated majolica Raphaelesque-inspired renaissance paintings, exhibited with a view to comparing the materials of the collections and selected as particularly significant examples of the dynamics of inspiration, circulation and reception of models.